Opioid Strategy Overview

 Neonatal Abstinence Syndrome

-Tennessee is the only state to report continuous decreases in rates of neonatal abstinence syndrome (also known as neonatal opioid withdrawal syndrome) births over the past four years.
+The rate of neonatal abstinence syndrome (also known as neonatal opioid withdrawal syndrome) births among TennCare recipients has decreased for several successive years and remained stable over the past three years.
 Further information is available in the annual NAS report.